aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/improve-barcode-recognition/recognition-modes-and-presets/_index.md

 {{< /highlight >}}

 ### **Presets for 1D Barcode Types**
-To read 1D barcodes, ***Aspose.BarCode for Java*** provides special quality setting presets that are intended for working with normal quality barcodes and at the same time, enable improved parameters for the detection and recognition of 1D barcodes.
-These presets can be particularly useful in cases when it is necessary to scan barcodes of small dimensions that are difficult for detecting and recognizing from complex documents with many textual blocks and tables.
-Specifically, using *HighQualityDetection* and *MaxQualityDetection* presets allows getting much better recognition results for 1D barcodes in complex documents compared with basic settings.
-Similar improvements can be achieved by using the *NormalQuality* preset and specifying the appropriate settings of [*BarcodeSvmDetectorSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSvmDetectorSettings) through the *setDetectorSettings* method.
+To scan linear barcodes, ***Aspose.BarCode for Java*** allows using dedicated recognition presets suitable for normal-quality barcodes.
+These presets provide improved methods for 1D barcode detection and decoding and are useful to work with barcodes of small dimensions or complex documents with multiple text blocks and tables.
+For example, compared with general recognition settings, *HighQualityDetection* and *MaxQualityDetection* presets allow improving recognition results for 1D barcodes in complex documents.
+Alternatilvely, such imprment can be implemented using the *NormalQuality* preset and tuning [*BarcodeSvmDetectorSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSvmDetectorSettings) through the *setDetectorSettings* method.

-The image below illustrates an example of a document with various barcodes presented in this document along with textual parts and illustrations.
+The image shown below is a sample document with multiple barcodes that contains also text parts and figures.

 <p align="center"><img src="many_code128.png" height="45%" width="45%"></p>

-The following code snippet explains how to set recognition quality parameters to ensure accurate detection and decoding of all 1D barcodes of target symbologies.
+The following code sample shows how to tune reading quality parameters to enable correct detection and decoding of all 1D barcodes corresponding to the target symbologies.

 {{< highlight csharp>}}
 Console.WriteLine("QualityPresetsOneD:");